FJC responds to the spread of COVID-19 infections

 In the face of the unprecedented pandemic now known as COVID-19, we are faced with difficult challenges and decisions.
 Our congregation’s leaders and professional staff have been in consultation and, mindful of our tradition’s commitment to preserving life and maintaining well-being, have reached the following decisions:

-- Effective as of today (3/12/20) all activities at FJC are suspended through the end of March: worship services, all classes (Adult and Beit Sefer) Torah Study, Brotherhood and Sisterhood events and meetings, all committee meetings.
+- Effective as of today (3/12/20) all activities at FJC are suspended until further notice: worship services, all classes (Adult and Beit Sefer) Torah Study, Brotherhood and Sisterhood events and meetings, all committee meetings.
 Our Community seder on the second night of Passover has been cancelled.
 (Those who paid will receive a refund.)

-- The temple office will remain open on its regular M-T-Th-F schedule.
-Rabbi Lieberman and Pamela Rothstein will maintain their regular schedule and will be available to you to answer questions and/or address your needs and concerns, be they pragmatic, personal or spiritual.
+- The temple office is CLOSED.
+Please call or write but do not visit.
+Rabbi Lieberman and Pamela Rothstein will maintain their regular schedule and will be available via telephone or email to you to answer questions and/or address your needs and concerns, be they pragmatic, personal or spiritual.

 - If you know of a temple member who does not receive e-mail, please be sure to share this information with them or notify the office.